-27 MtCO2e are kept as government reserves for new entrants and market stability. ✓ The allocation method of each industry stays the same as that of previous year. ✓ The proportion of free allowance of the civil aviation industry is improved to 100%. ✓ 112 enterprises were covered in 2020, slightly lower than previous year.
-Tianjin ✓ In May 2021, Tianjin market held the first event in 2020 for paid bidding and grant of allowance, which is available to covered entities and institutional investors.
+√ The cap of 2020 is 465 million tons, among which 438 MtCO 2 e are for covered enterprises, ✓ The allocation method of each industry stays the same as that of previous year √ The proportion of free allowance of the civil aviation industry is improved to 100%. ✓ 112 enterprises were covered in 2020, slightly lower than previous year.
+Tianjin ~ In May 2021, Tianjin market held the first event in 2020 for paid bidding and grant of allowance, which is available to covered entities and institutional investors.
 In Jun.
-2021, Tianjin market held the second event for paid bidding and grant of allowance, which is only available to compliance entities with insufficient allowance.
-Hubei ✓ 332 enterprises were covered in 2020, slightly lower than previous year. ✓ The cap of 2020 is 166 million tons, among which 8% of the cap are kept as government reserves for new entrants and market stability. ✓ In Sep.
-2021, the first carbon emission pledge loan in the national carbon trading market recorded in the "National Carbon Emission Registration System" landed in Hubei. ✓ The number of covered entities in 2020 is 187, among which 34 entities are marked as to be closed or being subject to whole-year production suspension, and 153 entities are included in this declaration and report.
+2021, Tianjin market held the second event for paid bidding and grant of allowance, which is only available to compliance entities with insufficient allowance. ✓ 332 enterprises were covered in 2020, slightly lower than previous year.
+Hubei ✓ The cap of 2020 is 166 million tons, among which 8% of the cap are kept as government reserves for new entrants and market stability. ✓ In Sep.
+2021, the first carbon emission pledge loan in the national carbon trading market recorded in the "National Carbon Emission Registration System" landed in Hubei. ~ The number of covered entities in 2020 is 187, among which 34 entities are marked as to be closed or being subject to whole-year production suspension, and 153 entities are included in this declaration and report.
 Chongqing ✓ 28 enterprises are included in the first compliance period of the national carbon market. ✓ In Dec.
-2021, Chongqing held the 2020 event for paid bidding for allowance, and the enterprise of whose actual free allowance is less than its actual carbon emission amount can participate in paid grant of allowance.
-Fujian ✓ 284 enterprises were covered in 2020 (excluding the enterprises in the power sector of the national carbon market), and the total allowance cleared and settled is 126,086,120 tons. ✓ The allocation method remained unchanged in 2020. ✓ On Dec.
+2021, Chongqing held the 2020 event for paid bidding for allowance, and the enterprise of whose actual free allowance is less than its actual carbon emission amount can participate in paid grant of allowance. ~ 284 enterprises were covered in 2020 (excluding the enterprises in the power sector of the national carbon market), and the total allowance cleared and settled is 126,086,120 tons.
+Fujian ✓ The allocation method remained unchanged in 2020. ✓ On Dec.
 2, 2021, the first provincial-level comprehensive service platform for the carbon market in China was put into operation online in Fujian, with a business volume of 216,000 tons' allowance in an hour.